broadinstitute/rawls/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] **Submitter**: Update RC_XXX release ticket with any config or environment changes necessary
 - [ ] **Submitter**: Database checks:
   * If PR includes new or changed db queries, include the explain plans in the description
-  * Make sure liquibase is updated if appropriate.
+  * Make sure liquibase is updated if appropriate
   * If doing a migration, take a backup of the dev and alpha DBs in Google Cloud Console
 - [ ] **Submitter**: Update FISMA documentation if changes to:
   * Authentication